cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ### Code Generation

-A Big challenge is scaling and continuously supporting large number of APIs.
-Before we dive into how we leveraged code-generation to generate CloudQuery plugins, let’s take a quick look at how client library generation for multiple languages works.
+A big challenge is scaling and continuously supporting a large number of APIs.
+Before we dive into how we leveraged code-generation to generate CloudQuery plugins, let’s take a quick look at how client library generation for multiple languages often work.

 Usually there is some intermediate language such as gRPC/GraphQL/Smithy that generates server stubs and clients automatically for multiple languages instead of manually maintaining clients for a number of languages and keeping up with the server APIs.